peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 **Throws:**

-* <code>IllegalArgumentException</code> - Either or both operands are not numbers (as opposed to Not-a-Number, NaN).
+* <code>java.lang.IllegalArgumentException</code> - Either or both operands are not numbers (as opposed to Not-a-Number, NaN).

 ### Write
-    public static void Write​(String str, OutputStream stream) throws IOException
+    public static void Write​(java.lang.String str, java.io.OutputStream stream) throws java.io.IOException
 <p><b>At the moment, use the overload of this method that takes a <code>CBOREncodeOptions</code> object.
 The object
- <code>CBOREncodeOptions.Default</code> contains recommended settings for
+ <code>CBOREncodeOptions.Default </code> contains recommended settings for
- CBOREncodeOptions, and those settings may be adopted by this overload (without a CBOREncodeOptions argument) in the next major version.</b></p> <p>Writes a string in CBOR format to a data stream.
+ CBOREncodeOptions, and those settings may be adopted by this overload (without a CBOREncodeOptions argument) in the next major version.
+ </b> </p> <p>Writes a string in CBOR format to a data stream.
+The
- The string will be encoded using indefinite-length encoding if its length exceeds a certain threshold (this behavior may change in future versions of this library).</p>
+ string will be encoded using indefinite-length encoding if its length exceeds a certain threshold (this behavior may change in future versions of this library). </p>

 **Parameters:**